Zihui666/MIEEG-decoding-baselines/README.md

 - This repository is intended for **benchmarking and reproduction**, not for claiming original authorship of the underlying published model architectures.
 - Reported results may differ from those in original papers because model performance depends on preprocessing details, augmentation choices, random seeds, and training protocol.
+- PyTorch with CUDA should be installed separately according to your local CUDA version.